Essential Oils For Eczema Relief

 Several essential oils are effective with alleviating the inflammation, itching and pain associated with eczema, particularly the ones that exhibit cytophylactic (skin cell rejuvenating) properties such as helichrysum, neroli, rose otto and lavender.
-Roman and German chamomile and yarrow essential oils are the most effective for reducing the inflammation and soothing the sore patches of skin, and at least one should be included in any blends you make.
+Roman chamomile and German chamomile, and yarrow essential oil are the most effective for reducing the inflammation and soothing the sore patches of skin, and at least one should be included in any blends you make.
 As an aromatherapist, I have always found Roman chamomile essential oil to be the best for soothing and comforting eczema flare-ups and I nearly always include it in blends.

-However, German chamomile and yarrow essential oils are also helpful but remember they are very powerful and only a tiny amount is needed.
-For example you could choose to use 2 drops of lavender, 1 drop of helichrysum, and 1 just drop of German chamomile or yarrow, so you ensure that neither of these oils ever makes up more than 25% of your essential oil formula.
+German chamomile and yarrow essential oils are also helpful but remember they are very powerful and only a tiny amount is needed.
+For example, you could choose to use 2 drops of lavender, 1 drop of helichrysum, and 1 just drop of German chamomile or yarrow, so you ensure that neither of these oils ever makes up more than 25% of your essential oil formula.
 Often with essential oils, less really is more.

 Calendula, St Johns Wort, coconut, evening primrose and rosehip carrier oils all provide soothing nourishment to parched dry skin patches, but if the eczema is on your body use only small amounts before retiring to bed to avoid your clothes chafing the skin.
-Experience in my clinic has shown that adding essential oils to our hypoallergenic Base Lotion brings the best results with eczema, possibly because it contains healing botanicals of goldenrod and rose mallow.
+Experience in my clinic over the years has shown that adding essential oils to our hypoallergenic Carrier Lotion Base brings the best results with eczema, possibly because it contains healing botanicals of goldenrod and rose mallow.

 Stress is very often a contributing factor with eczema, and it is quite common for sufferers to experience a severe bout of eczema when life becomes too stressful for them.
 If this applies to you, remember to vaporise some relaxing essential oils to combat stress together with applying lotion to the affected areas.